Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 ]

-According to this formula, a journey time of three hours yields a 65% market share, not taking into account any price differential in tickets.
+According to this computation, a three-hour journey corresponds to around a 65% market share, excluding any price variations.

 [